 A Finished House Isn’t the End Once you’ve completed a sustainable, green home, you have to keep in mind that environmentally-friendly maintenance must be part of the plan.
 Some of this maintenance should factor into the home design, especially in terms of landscaping.
 You’ll want to select plants and grasses that are native to the area, therefore, requiring less water and fertilisation.
 Additionally, you’ll want to explore some eco-friendly cleaning solutions, as many cleaners use harsh toxic chemicals that can be damaging to the environment.

 Committing to a home that is environmentally responsible is one that will last a lifetime.
 The process may be challenging, but keeping your goals and reasons for undertaking such a project is key.
 The financial commitment upfront may save you some money in the long run, but it will take more effort and money to bring your green home dreams to life, and to maintain it thereafter.

-Moving onto the technology side of things, there are many routes available that each have their benefits and drawbacks.
+Moving onto the technology side of things, there are many routes available and each has its benefits and drawbacks.
 Where energy is sourced from is perhaps the main hurdle to overcome.
-Whilst solar panels are one of the more well-known ways of reducing energy costs, other alternatives to look at include Micro CHP boilers, air source and ground source heat pumps.
-Upgrading appliances to more energy efficient ones is often overlooked.
-Mechanical Ventilation Heat Recovery can remove stale air whilst retaining some of the heat which transfers to the fresh air entering the building which reduces the amount of heating required.
+Whilst solar panels are one of the more well-known ways of reducing energy costs, other alternatives to look at including Micro CHP boilers, air sources and ground source heat pumps.
+Upgrading appliances to more energy-efficient ones are often overlooked.
+Mechanical Ventilation Heat Recovery can remincludeove stale air whilst retaining some of the heat which transfers to the fresh air entering the building which reduces the amount of heating required.